JRJM-archives/Chat-Interface/README.md

 # Chat-Interface
-TCP Socket Chat Application Written in Python
+TCP Socket Chat Application Written in Python, v0.0.1

 # Description
 Uses the native Python libraries for creating a socket and inputting proper info.
+In very early development stages meant to be a practice tool for understanding different transfer protocols.

 # Installation
 Requires Python v3.14.0+ acquired here ---> https://www.python.org/downloads/